FennellPamela-FS/TestingNodeJS/README.md

-# WDV 353 1.5 NodeJS Coding Assignment on repo test2
+# WDV 353 Assignment 1.6 - Testing in NodeJS

 ## To run app